 - ¾ cup chopped walnuts (optional, make sure these are chopped small)

 For the buttermilk glaze:

 - 1 cup confectioner’s sugar

 For the cake:

-- Preheat oven to 325 degrees.
-Grease and flour a bundt pan very well.
+- Preheat oven to 325 degrees F. Grease and flour a bundt pan very well.

 - In a large mixing bowl, whisk together the flour, oats, baking soda, baking powder, salt, cinnamon and nutmeg.
 Set aside.

 - Pour the liquid ingredients into the dry ingredients and mix with an electric mixer on medium just until the ingredients are well incorporated.
-Do not mix for a couple minutes.
-That's too long.
+Be careful not to mix too long.
+Mixing for over a minute is too long and can produce a dense cake.
 Stop mixing once the ingredients are well combined.
 It's okay if there are a few small lumps.

-- Remove from the oven and let sit on a wire rack, in the pan for about 40 minutes, then remove from the pan and let cool completely on the rack.
-This cake needs to sit in the pan for around 40 minutes before removing it or it will stick.
+- Remove the cake from the oven and let sit on a wire rack, in the pan for about 40 minutes, then remove from the pan and let cool completely on the rack.
+Make sure to let this cake sit in the pan for around 40 minutes before removing it or it will stick and potentially fall apart.

 For the glaze:

 - Once the cake has cooled to almost room temperature, make the glaze.